-Congratulations for your Sale of Capital Assets:
+Congratulations on your Sale of Capital Assets:

 Capital Gain on sale of immovable property:

 If you sell a residential property or land after two years of holding, long term capital gain tax @ 20 percent after indexation.
 If the gain is Rs.
 20 lakhs, you are liable to pay tax Rs.
 4 lakhs.
 You can reinvest the amount in residential property and get exempted from capital gain tax.
-If you are a NRI, buyer is liable to deduct TDS @30%.
+If you are an NRI, the buyer is liable to deduct TDS @30%.

-Capital Gain on sale of Agricultural Land:
+Capital Gain on Sale of Agricultural Land:

-If you sell an urban agricultural after 2 years of holding, capital gain tax is applicable @20% with indexation.
-You can reinvest the sale proceeds again in agricultural land to get exemption from capital gain tax.
+If you sell an urban agricultural after 2 years of holding, capital gain tax is applicable to @20% with indexation.
+You can reinvest the sale proceeds again in agricultural land to get an exemption from capital gain tax.

 Capital Gain Exemption Bonds: